Francisco D. Delgado

 Phone: +1 (212) 220-8346

 Francisco Delgado is a writer and teacher based out of Queens, NY.
-His research focuses on Native American/Indigenous literatures and can be found in Memory Studies, The CEA Critic, Transmotion, and Teaching American Literature: Theory and Practice.
-He is a proud CHamorro and, through his maternal grandmother, a member of the Tonawanda Band of Seneca.
+His research focuses on Native American/Indigenous literatures and can be found in Memory Studies, Studies in the Novel, Transmotion, and Teaching English in the Two-Year College (TETYC).
+He is a proud CHamoru and, through his maternal grandmother, Tonawanda Band of Seneca.
 His chapbook of flash fiction / prose poems, Adolescence, Secondhand was published by Honeysuckle Press in 2018.

 (Photo by Riordan Delgado)